Chip War and the Compute Substrate of AI

 Chips Before Models

-The useful correction in Chip War is simple: there is no placeless intelligence.
+The useful correction in Chip War is simple: there is no placeless AI capability.
 The model that appears to speak from nowhere depends on machines built somewhere, by companies and workers operating inside specific jurisdictions, capital markets, supply chains, and security regimes.

 This makes the book a companion to The Stack, A Prehistory of the Cloud, the data-center civic machine, and AI factory industrial policy.
 Each text breaks the illusion that computation is a smooth surface.
 Miller's contribution is to show the chip layer as a strategic layer: not only a component market, but a control point for military capacity, economic growth, cloud scale, and AI capability.